Copycat Southern classic chicken is a tasty treat! Try making your own fried chicken from scratch. It is delicious and suprisingly easy.

 Recipe | Step by Step Walk Through

 This recipe is based on a serving size of four pieces of meat.
 Please adapt accordingly for more or less chicken that is desired.
+Please note this is our copycat recipe for Southern Classic Chicken, and not the recipe they actuially use at the restruant.

 4 Chicken legs, thighs, or breasts with bone in and skin on